Last Updated on June 17, 2023 by Sandra Adamson

 STEP 6 Removing People From The Beach

 To the final image given to my client!
 Your happiness with your images means everything to me.
-My clients will never realize what I’ve done as my clients never see the original versions:)
+Many of my clients will never realize what I’ve done as they never see the original versions:)